Jim Donovan (banker)

-James H. Donovan is an American investment banker who is Vice Chairman of Global Client Coverage at Goldman Sachs.
+James H. Donovan is an American investment banker who is vice chairman of global client coverage at Goldman Sachs.
 Donovan is also an adjunct professor at the University of Virginia whose YouTube videos have received over five million views.

-Donovan served as a member of the President's Intelligence Advisory Board (PIAB), which oversees and advises the President on all 17 US Intelligence Agencies.

 On March 15, 2017, President Donald Trump nominated Donovan to serve as Deputy Secretary of the Treasury.
 He was nominated despite concerns within the Trump administration that with the addition of Donovan, there will be "too many Goldman guys" in top posts.
-Donovan withdrew from consideration on May 19, 2017.
+Donovan withdrew from consideration on May 19.
+Donovan later served as a member of the President's Intelligence Advisory Board (PIAB), which oversees and advises the President on all 17 U.S. intelligence agencies.